NEW URL LINK

 Even president Lincoln (photo) had contact with mediums and took part in seances.
 At the European courts the situation was no less different.
 The spiritualistic movement was under way, claiming millions of believers.

 It was Madame H.P.Blavatsky (HPB for insiders) who forged the European esoteric tradition, Spiritualism and the Oriental Renaissance into one coherent system that took on aspects of a religion.
 She provided it with a secret doctrine, a martyr (herself), a mysterious origin and finally, but not in the least, she gave it the form of a (semi-religious) fraternity.
 She claimed to have received from Masters of Wisdom a key to the mysteries long kept secret from mankind.
-This White Brotherhood - these pioneers of mankind - were thought to reincarnate at all times to enlighten mankind with their advanced ideals and culture.
+This White Brotherhood - these pioneers of mankind - were thought to reincarnate at all times to enlighten mankind with their wisdom and knowledge.

 Thus she presented a remarkable and revolutionary concept